Migrants dropped near vice president's home on frigid Christmas Eve

 Most of the arrivals were headed to other destinations and expected to remain in Washington only briefly.

+Renae Eze, Abbott's spokesperson, criticized the Biden administration for its border policies, saying in a statement the federal government processed and released the migrants.

+"Instead of their hypocritical complaints about Texas providing much-needed relief to our overrun and overwhelmed border communities, President Biden and Border Czar Harris need to step up and do their jobs to secure the border — something they continue failing to do," Eze said in a statement.

-Gov. Greg Abbott's office did not respond to a request for comment Sunday morning.
-His office said last week that Texas has given bus rides to more than 15,000 people since April to Washington, New York, Chicago, and Philadelphia.
+Abbott's office said last week that Texas has given bus rides to more than 15,000 people since April to Washington, New York, Chicago, and Philadelphia.

 The White House condemned the move by Abbott, noting the drop-off occurred as much of the country was experiencing a deadly winter storm.